rmera/gomd/README.md

-Gopher MD is a program that can calculate  different parameters for each frame of a trajectory, printing the results to the standard output, to be plot against the frame number.
+goMD is a program that can calculate  different parameters for each frame of a trajectory, printing the results to the standard output, to be plot against the frame number.
 Plotting scripts are also inlcuded.

 ##  Compilation
-Gopher MD works with the current development version of goChem.
+goMD works with the current development version of goChem.
 It also requires the silly chemical utils (github.com/rmera/scu) and the xdrfile library from Gromacs (www.gromacs.com).

 Binaries for common architectures are likely available upon requests.